grayerbeard/energyMaster/README.md

     ls /dev/ttyUSB*    # Show USB devices
     lsusb -v           # Show USB devices with details

+The last command gave a lot of data but there was one item that included this when the RS485 was plugged in to the bottom left USB port.

+    '....
+Bus 001 Device 005: ID 1a86:7523 QinHeng Electronics CH340 serial converter
+    Couldn't open device, some information will be missing Device Descriptor:
+      bLength                18
+      bDescriptorType         1
+ ...

+If I plugged the converter into different USB sockets I got it appearing under different devices.

-## Step 3: Configure energyMaster software (optional)
+## Step 3: Configure energyMaster software
-To add additional PZEM modules, add a name to the chanNames list in energyMaster.py.
-The example below is for four devices on separate USB dongles.
+I did not need to add additional PZEM modules (see BruceHobbies version below about that)) so my configure commands wer as follows:,

-    chanNames = ["Device1","Device2","Device3","Device4"]
+    chanNames = ["WMIS Power"]
     chanPorts = ["/dev/ttyUSB0", "/dev/ttyUSB1", "/dev/ttyUSB2", "/dev/ttyUSB3"]   # One entry per chanName[]
     chanAddrs = [0x01, 0x01, 0x01, 0x01]                                           # One entry per chanName[]
     chanOnThresholds = [5, 20, 20, 20]                                 # Watts, with one entry per chanName[]